mappls-api/mapmyindia-rest-api/mapmyindia-maps-reverse-geocoding-rest-api-example/Readme.md

 1.  **`lat`**: The latitude of the location for which the address is required.
 2.  **`lng`**: The longitude of the location for which address is required.
 3.  **`Licence_key`**: The REST API licence key allocated to you by signing into our services and registering yourself as a developer (28 Char Alphanumeric).
-4.  *`region`* (string): It takes in the country code.
-LKA, IND, BTN, BGD, NPL for Sri-Lanka, India, Bhutan, Bangladesh, Nepal respectively.
+4.  *`region`*(string): This parameter is optional for India; for other countries (such as Sri Lanka, Nepal, Bangladesh, Bhutan + many more) this parameter is mandatory.
+Possible values are listed in a table [here](https://github.com/MapmyIndia/mapmyindia-rest-api/blob/master/docs/countryISO.md).
 Default is India (IND)
 5.  *`lang`* (string): This parameter accepts the "hi" (ISO 639-1 Language Code for Hindi) as a value.